 Peter Bradshaw came to Bay Area Legal in 2018 after serving as an assistant public defender in both the 6th and 13th Judicial Circuits.
 He currently works in the Plant City office, representing victims of domestic violence.
 Peter completed his law degree at Stetson College of Law in 2012 and his bachelor's degree in Physics from Old Dominion University in 2007.

 Ellen Cheek first began to focus on elder law issues in 1975 as a staff attorney for Senior Advocates, a unit of the Legal Aid Society of San Mateo County, California.
-Since December 2005, she has been a staff attorney for Bay Area Legal's Florida Senior Legal Helpline, and she also works with our Senior Advocacy Unit.
-As an advocate for seniors, she provides civil legal advice to hundreds of elderly Floridians each year.
-An honors graduate of Mount Holyoke College and the University of Santa Clara School of Law, Ellen is licensed to practice in Florida, California, and the District of Columbia.
+Since December 2005, she has been a staff attorney for Bay Area Legal's Florida Senior Legal Helpline.
+Ellen is also the Florida Elder Justice Coordinator and the co-chair of the Florida Bar Elder Law Section’s Abuse, Neglect and Exploitation Committee.
+An honors graduate of Mount Holyoke College and the University of Santa Clara School of Law, Ellen is licensed to practice in Florida (active), California, and the District of Columbia.

 Tiffany Coleman is a staff attorney in the St. Petersburg office.
 Tiffany graduated from the University of Central Florida with a bachelor's degree in English and a minor in health services administration.
 She obtained her law degree at Florida Coastal School of Law.
 Tiffany is the staff attorney for the Medical-Legal Partnership with Community Health Centers of Pinellas under a grant from the Foundation for a Healthy St. Petersburg.
 She addresses the legal needs of patients that are directly correlated to chronic medical issues that impact the overall health of the patients.